Menu toggle

 The name she chose for the theatre sent a clear message: you should look at the world with open eyes and be aware of the small details that make a difference.
 This reflected not only her devotion to art, but also her life philosophy that the world can be experienced in a richer, deeper way through careful observation and creative expression.

-A few weeks after St. Nicholas’ Day 1992, to mark the new year 1993, the nativity play written by our mother was performed for the first time in front of friends and acquaintances in our living room at home.
+A few weeks after St. Nicholas’ Day 1992, on Epiphany Day (6 January 1993), the nativity play written by our mother was performed for the first time in front of friends and acquaintances in our living room at home.
 She designed the puppets and developed the choreography for the performance in advance.
 At that time, our standard lamp served as a spotlight, while the puppets’ clothes were made from decorated coffee filters; the voices of the Three Wise Men were played from a cassette recorder.
 You could tell how much the children loved the play by the gleam in their eyes.
 It was a success!

 From school project to international stage success